NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

         15 TW  years = 5266.7723 kg
 ```
  In the 1950's the US built 300 MK-17 and MK-24 bombs, each of which could release
- about ~20 Megatons of energy for a total cold war arsenal of about 6,000 Megatons
+ approximately 20 Megatons of energy for a total cold war arsenal of about 6,000 Megatons
  in this one weapon system.
 This was equal to 616 lbs of matter-energy conversion or ~7,000
  Terra watt hours.
 Each of these bombs could have incinerated a large city and set fire
  to half a state the size of Washington.